 Our Nursing students returned to in-person clinicals, at some of the nation's top hospitals, in fall 2020.
 Hands-on learning at its best!

-If you're an undergrad in the traditional or SDAP program, your textbooks and other required course materials will be delivered to you by Follett, our bookstore operator, when you register.
-The cost is included in your tuition or course fees, so no surprises about costs after enrollment.
+If you're an undergrad in the traditional or SDAP program, your textbooks and other required course materials will gathered for you by Follett, our the Ursuline Bookstore operator, when you register.
+The cost is included in your tuition, so no surprises about costs after enrollment.
 And Follett estimates you can save up to 30% becuase of its bulk purchasing.
 Less stress and you'll be ready for class on Day 1.

 We plan to re-open our fitness center so all students can work out, overlooking our sparkling pond.
 We're following all NCAA regulations and CDC guidelines for health and safety, including regular testing of athletes and coaches.
 Go Arrows!

 We will continue to monitor the spread of COVID and the recommendations of health authorities.
-We expect to also continue requiring masks, social distancing, and surveillance testing for the foreseeable future.
+We expect to continue recommending masks, social distancing, and surveillance testing for those not vaccinated for the foreseeable future.